 A year of elections poses a critical test for the EU.
 How well will it fare?

 Germany's Angela Merkel looks more secure in the face of the challenge from the right-wing nationalist Alternative for Germany (AfD).
-Yet, like other mainstream parties across Europe, her Christian Democrats must trim their sails to navigate the new political winds blowing across the continent.
+However, like other mainstream parties across Europe, most notably the Conservatives in the United Kingdom, Germany's Christian Democrats are trimming their sails to navigate the new political winds blowing across the continent.

 - Could a banking crisis in Italy lead to the collapse of the euro-area?